3 Must-visit Medici palaces in Florence

 Why is the Hall of the Five Hundred called the Hall of 500?

 The Hall of 500 was a meeting hall where the Grand Council of Florence met.
 The hallway gets its name from five hundred members who attended meetings and made government decisions.
-Savonarola commissioned it when he forced the Medici out and tried to establish a more democratic government for Florence.
+Savonarola commissioned it when he forced the Medici out and tried to establish a more democratic government for the city.

 Hall of the Five Hundred.
 Large paintings show the victories of the new Duke and Florence.
 Vasari also painted 39 ceiling panels telling the life story of Cosimo I.